-I happily agreed and came up with a clever idea to make the invitation look like a post card with 5 red Russian nesting dolls—one for each family member including the cat.
+I happily agreed and came up with the idea to make the invitation look like a postcard with five red Russian nesting dolls—one for each family member including the cat.

-How to ask people to RSVP in France
+How to ask people to RSVP in French

-Here are six different ways you can ask someone to RSVP in French.
-These are all ones I have personally seen on invitations.
+Here are six additional ways you can ask someone to RSVP in French on French invitations.

 - Réponse souhaitée = Response wanted

 - Réponse souhaitée avant le ((date)) = Response wanted before the ((date))